MichaelBaker/mpl-v1/Readme.md

 ## TODO

-[ ] Implement the simply typed lambda calculus as a core language [ ] Warn on type contradictions
+[ ] Start level 1.0
-[ ] Give typechecker a once over and look into correctness [ ] Start level 1.0
+[ ] Give typechecker a once over and look into correctness [ ] Warn on type contradictions at level 0.0
-[ ] Convert level 0.0 <-> 1.0
+[ ] Error on type contradictions and lack of proof at level 1.0 [ ] Add type inference (for type elision at level 0.0) [ ] Convert level 0.0 <-> 1.0
 [ ] Start level 2.0
 [ ] Convert level 1.0 <-> 2.0